 According to Amazon, A+ Content increases sales by around 3 to 10% on average.

 So, if you’re looking to boost your conversions, search rankings, and sales, then consider using A+ Content.

-It’s the content you see in the middle of the listing (below the bullet points).
-It allows you to persuade your customers by providing more information about your brand and product.
-This section is where you can enhance your brand identity.
-You can do that by providing high-quality images, videos, charts, and product descriptions.
+It’s the content you see in the middle of an Amazon listing (below the bullet points) where you provide more information about your brand and product.
+This section is where you can enhance your brand identity which you can do by providing high-quality images, videos, charts, and product descriptions.

 A+ Content is usually for customers who are still on the fence after they’ve seen your listing’s main selling section (title, images, and bullet points).
-They’ll scroll down and dig for more information.
-And with A+ Content, it could set your product apart from your competitors’ products.
+It’s a great chance for you to convince them by providing more information about what you are selling and setting yourself apart from your competitors’ products.

 In short, it’s one of the most effective ways to boost your sales and customer trust.